noegroup/bgmol/README.md

     # The data files (in format .npy or any mdtraj-readable format)
     # The number of files must be the same (or zero) for each type of data.
     # If a file (for example an HDF5 trajectory) contains multiple types of data, it can appear in multiple lines.
-    coordinates: a list of filenames containing coordinates (and - for trajectory files - box dimensions)
+    positions: a list of filenames containing positions (and - for trajectory files - box dimensions)
     velocities: (optional) a list of filenames containing velocities
     forces: (optional) a list of filenames containing forces
     energies: (optional) a list of filenames containing energies